Come brave the future with us

 Director

 Directors work simultaneously on several projects as senior advisors.
-In addition to project work, directors are responsible for the development of August and its client relations.
+In addition to project work, they are strongly involved in August’s management, people development, and client relations.

 Partner

-Partners carry the ultimate responsibility of August’s operations and leadership and their development, as well as its corporate culture and identity.
-Partners participate in many projects as seasoned advisors, injecting their broad-ranging business knowledge and strategic insight into them.
-Partners are also responsible for the development of new business and existing customer relationships.
+Partners carry the ultimate responsibility of August’s business and its client relationships, as well as our people and corporate culture.
+They participate in many projects as seasoned advisors, injecting their broad-ranging business knowledge and accumulated client-specific insight into them.
+Compared to the industry standard, August’s partners work hands-on in client projects, ensuring the high quality and relevance of our solutions.

 How to apply?